Turks and Caicos Money, Currency & ATMs

 Foreign Exchange/Bureau de Change

 There is no Foreign Exchange or Bureau de Change at the Providenciales International Airport (PLS) or anywhere in the country, apart from local banks.
+It's advisable to exchange foreign currency before arriving in the Turks and Caicos.

-These banks can change some foreign currencies, including the British Pound, Euro, and Canadian Dollar, to U.S. dollars.
+These banks can change some foreign currencies, including the British Pound, Euro, and Canadian Dollar, to US Dollars.
 However, fees, long lines, and limited availability can make this a big hassle (bank queues can be over two hours).

 ATMs

-Making a cash withdrawal at a local ATM will cost less than using a local bank to exchange currency.
+Making a cash withdraw at a local ATM will cost less than using a local bank to exchange currency.
 However, it’s best to check with your card issuer and bank ahead of time to determine the rate you will get.
 Credit cards with 0% foreign transaction fees are the best option.

 North Caicos and South Caicos each have one ATM.
 There are a few on Grand Turk, and none on Salt Cay or Middle Caicos.